fredrik-hjarner/truxinator/README.md

 ![Schmupinator](https://raw.githubusercontent.com/fredrik-hjarner/schmupinator/vite-master-safe-always-working-not-broken/githubAssets/schmupinator.gif)

 **Work in progress!
-Code can break backward compatibility at any time.
-Code will most likely not stabilize before ~~2023~~ 2024, if I even get it to a stable state at all.**
+Code will most likely not stabilize before ~~2023~~ ~~2024~~ 2025, if I even get it to a stable state at all.**

 > The ambition is to make a shoot 'em up maker with the ability for users to create their own shoot 'em up stages.

-You can try version 0.6.0 here: https://fredrik-hjarner.github.io/schmupinator/
+You can try version 0.7.0 here: https://fredrik-hjarner.github.io/schmupinator/

+~~You can try version 0.6.0 here: https://fredrik-hjarner.github.io/schmupinator-0.6.0/~~

+~~You can try version 0.5.0 here: https://fredrik-hjarner.github.io/schmupinator-0.5.0/~~

 ## Teasers